EOEPCA/eoepca-killercoda/processing/calrissian/configurezoo2.md

-we are configuration the Calrissian Kubernetes processing engine, so we need to select it
+we are configuring the Calrissian Kubernetes processing engine, so we need to select it

 ```
 calrissian